XlinCLab/PsyToolkitTools/README.md

 The script `extract_psytoolkit_results.py` will extract such a zip file and further extract the relevant measures per experiment per participant to a single CSV file.
 Required inputs to this script are:
 - File path to the zip file downloaded from PsyToolkit
-- File path to a desired output CSV file
+- File path to a desired output directory, which is where resulting CSV files will be saved for each experiment

 Optional input:
 - Label used in the results files to indicate participant IDs.
 If not provided, this is by default the string `versuchspersonenkennung` ("test subject identifier" in German).

 Example command syntax:
 ```
-python3 extract_psytoolkit_results.py --data /path/to/your/psytoolkit/results/zip/file.zip --outfile /path/to/your/desired/results/file.csv
+python3 extract_psytoolkit_results.py --data /path/to/your/psytoolkit/results/zip/file.zip --outdir /path/to/your/desired/results/outdir
 ```

 The results CSV file will list test subject IDs and experiments as columns, with one line per test subject with that test subject's extracted measures per experiment.